 - One type of Heartless in Kingdom Hearts II has a target marker that looks like a Heartless emblem appear on the ground.

 - Donkey Kong 64 features a non-boss example in a haunted temple, accompanied by a very creepy voice that growls "GET OUT", and you have ten seconds to do so before the ghost sniper (?) focuses on you and fires a shot.

-- The level "Krak Shot Krok" of the third Donkey Kong Country game has you constantly stalked by an offscreen Kremling sniper.
+- The level "Krak Shot Krok" of Donkey Kong Country 3: Dixie Kong's Double Trouble! has you constantly stalked by an offscreen Kremling sniper.
 The crosshair flashes for about a second before he takes a shot, and it briefly pauses as he actually fires.
 There's also a bonus level where you play as the sniper and blast enemies, and eventually shoot the coin to collect it.

 - Another later level does a variant with lightning.
 There is a flash of lightning in the sky to indicate where the lightning is going to land on the ground.
 Which is very necessary, as the lightning anticipates your movements and fights fairly intelligently.

 - Donkey Kong Country Returns has a level where you're riding on a rocket barrel and a bunch of pirate crabs take aim at you with a big on-screen crosshair, before firing some kind of anchor-chain projectile that ends up wrecking their own ship.

 - The cannon on the Halberd stage in Super Smash Bros.
 Brawl occasionally tracks one of the players with these.

 - A player who assembles the Dragoon gets to aim his instant death attack with a crosshair as everyone else evades.
 Snake's Final Smash is similar.